Tyrrrz/CliWrap/Readme.md

 Graceful cancellation is inherently cooperative, so it's possible that the process may choose to ignore the request or take too long to fulfill it.
 In the above example, this risk is mitigated by additionally scheduling forceful cancellation that prevents the command from hanging.

-If you are executing a command inside a method and don't want to expose those implementation details to the caller, you can rely on the following pattern to use the provided token for graceful cancellation and extend it with a timeout:
+If you are executing a command inside a method where you don't want to expose those implementation details to the caller, you can rely on the following pattern to use the provided token for graceful cancellation and extend it with a timeout:

 ```csharp
 public async Task GitPushAsync(CancellationToken cancellationToken = default)